flimedime0/discord-lm/README.md

 # Discord ChatGPT Bot

 This repository contains a simple Discord bot that connects to the OpenAI ChatGPT API.
-When a user types `!ask <your question>` in a Discord channel, the bot forwards the prompt to ChatGPT and replies with the response.
+When a user @-mentions the bot, e.g. `@YourBot what is 2+2?`, the bot forwards the prompt to ChatGPT and replies with the response.
+The bot replies whenever it's mentioned in a message.

 ## Setup